Little Saint James

-Little Saint James is a small private island in the United States Virgin Islands, southeast of Saint Thomas.
-It was owned by American financier and child sex offender Jeffrey Epstein from 1998 until his death in 2019.
-Due to Epstein's years of ownership, and especially its use as a base of operations for underage sex trafficking, the island is most often nicknamed Epstein Island.
+Little Saint James, nicknamed Epstein Island, is a small private island in the United States Virgin Islands southeast of Saint Thomas.
+It was owned by American financier and convicted child sex offender Jeffrey Epstein from 1998 until his death in 2019.

+The island's reputation became controversial in 2015, when Virginia Giuffre alleged in a lawsuit that in the early 2000s, when she was 18, she participated in an orgy on the island with Andrew Mountbatten-Windsor and eight girls who "appeared to be under the age of 18" and did not speak English.